rkabiljo/Mouse_LR_Deletion_Mapping/README.md

 ## Overview

-This code aligns ONT reads (unaligned bam files) to the mouse mitochondrial genome (chrM), extracts large deletions directly from read CIGAR strings, and plots each deletion as an arc on a circular map of mouse chrM.
+This code aligns ONT reads (unaligned bam files) to the mouse mitochondrial genome (chrM) with specific aligner settings to fid deletions, extracts large deletions directly from read CIGAR strings, and plots each deletion as an arc on a circular map of mouse chrM.

 ## Files